 In this post we aim to answer one of the most persistent myths about voluntourism – that volunteers hurt communities economically, and take paying jobs away from locals.

-With scrutiny of volunteer projects at an all-time high, we want to bust two common volunteer myths about the benefits of volunteers.
+With scrutiny of volunteer projects at an all-time high, we want to bust two common volunteer myths about voluntourism and its impact on local communities.

 1) Volunteers take jobs from locals